 The light is adjustable, but for some reason, they didn’t include an automatic timer in the design.

 I don’t really see why this is, it’s not that big of a deal either way for me, but for some, it could be a deal-breaker.

 For me, I had other coral aquariums that were using Kessil lights at the time so I already had the controller.

 If you’re a hands-on macroalgae farmer and price isn’t a factor, then this is a great grow LED light for a thriving saltwater refugium.

-Buy the Kessil H380 Spectral Halo II if you want a very durable and intense grow light that will be able to outcompete the high-end reef lighting you have in your display tank.
+Buy the Kessil KSH380N if you want a very durable and intense grow light that will be able to outcompete the high-end reef lighting you have in your display tank.

 Here’s a little over a month worth of Chaetomorpha density and growth with the Kessil H380:

 And here’s a nice refugium chamber of a sump that houses gallons of Chaeto grown with a Kessil H380:

 - Pre-set spectrum modes that work, but can be customized further

 - Not waterproof